OBS Studio vs Camtasia: Which Screen Recorder Should You Choose in 2026?

 Can OBS Studio edit videos like Camtasia?

-No, OBS Studio is strictly a recording and streaming tool with no video editing capabilities.
+No. OBS Studio is strictly a recording and streaming tool with zero video editing features.
 You need a separate editor like DaVinci Resolve, iMovie, or ScreenBuddy to edit OBS recordings.
-Camtasia includes a full timeline editor with transitions, annotations, and effects.
+Camtasia includes a multi-track timeline editor with transitions, annotations, Smart Focus zoom, and effects built in.

 Does Camtasia have auto-zoom like ScreenBuddy?